Beauty and the Beast is a strongly mythic tale: A girl goes on a journey and ultimately finds her true self.

 The main differences:

-- In the Greek myth the monster turns out to be merely invisible
+- In versions of the Greek myth the monster turns out to be merely invisible

 - Psyche’s is a journey towards intellectual/spiritual love; Beauty’s is a journey towards understanding the difference between the superficial and the real.